 The Bow Flex Xceed comes with a workout manual that gives you the 65+ workouts that are available to the user.
 The manual breaks down the workouts into different sections of the body, and you will be happy to hear that this piece of equipment provides a full-body workout.

-You can follow the program provided or go on your own if you know what you are doing.
+You can follow the program provided or go on your own if you know what you are doing in your regular fitness regime.
 Someone who is just starting can learn how to use most machines in normal gyms by working out with the Xceed, and that familiarization will give you a better understanding of working out altogether.

 The warranty for the Bowflex Xceed is one year.
 Do not worry though, this thing will last much longer than that.
 The Xceed was made to last, and so long as you do not use the machine improperly it will last a long time.

-If any parts are broken on your Bowflex, parts can be found online for a very modest price.
+If any parts are broken on your Bowflex, parts can be found online at a very modest price.

 7. Bowflex Xceed parts, accessories and attachments